 IBM subscription licensing is a term-based model where you pay for the right to use software for a defined period.
 Unlike a perpetual licence — a one-time purchase for indefinite use — a subscription is essentially a lease of the software.
 Understanding its key characteristics is essential before making any licensing decisions.

-Instead of a large one-time fee, you pay monthly, yearly, or multi-year fees.
-For example, an IBM WebSphere subscription might be billed annually for a 3-year term.
+Recurring Payments: Instead of a large one-time fee, you pay monthly, yearly, or multi-year fees.
 This spreads cost over time and shifts software spend from capital to operating expenses.

-Subscription fees typically include Software Subscription and Support (S&S).
-This means you automatically get access to the latest versions, patches, and technical support as long as the subscription is active — no separate maintenance contract required.
+Bundled Support and Updates: Subscription fees typically include Software Subscription and Support (S&S).
+You automatically get access to the latest versions, patches, and technical support as long as the subscription is active — no separate maintenance contract required.

 Consider analytics software that costs $500,000 for a perpetual licence (100 users), plus 20% ($100,000) yearly support.
 The subscription alternative might be approximately $180,000 per year including support for those 100 users.